Chakresh2001/Credit-Guru-Banking-App/README.md

 User-Friendly Interface: The website features an intuitive and user-friendly interface that makes it easy for users to navigate and access the desired loan or credit card application pages.

+Admin-Page : Let's admin to make changes in credit cards, let's him approve or reject loans and also allows him to block the registered users

 Personalized Recommendations: Credit Guru provides personalized loan and credit card recommendations based on users' specific requirements and credit profiles, empowering them to make well-informed financial choices.

 Installation and Setup
 To set up the Credit Guru website locally, follow these steps: